Questions about Home Price Movement agreements

-A shared equity release is an investment in a piece of property, a purchase of part of the equity.
+A home price movement agreement allows us to share in the future potential increase in the value of your home in exchange for releasing some of the value that is locked up in the equity in your home today.
 There is no loan, interest charges or monthly payments associated with this arrangement.
-A shared equity release is also referred to as “fractional equity release”, as the shared equity buyer, Quantm RE becomes a partner with the owner of the property, and shares in both the appreciation or depreciation in the value of the property over time.
+QuantmRE becomes a ‘silent partner’ with the owner of the property, and shares in both the appreciation or potential depreciation in the value of the property over time.

 A QuantmRE Home Price Movement agreement is not a loan or a reverse mortgage.
-In a shared equity release with Quantm RE, the homeowner will not bear the typically high costs associated with a reverse mortgage, nor do you have to be 62 years or older (our shared equity release program is available to all qualified property owners regardless of age).
-Quantm RE pays US$ for a percentage ownership in a piece of property and records a lien on the property as evidence of the transaction.
+As a homeowner, you do not bear the typically high costs associated with a reverse mortgage, nor do you have to be 62 years or older (our home price movement contracts are available to all qualified property owners regardless of age).
+QuantmRE pays you in US$ for the rights to the potential appreciation of an agreed percentage of the value of your home, and records a lien on the property as evidence of the transaction.
 However, since there is no new loan on the property, there is no accruing interest building up.
-Instead, Quantm RE is now a partner, in effect, with the homeowner, sharing in either the upside appreciation of the property, or the downside depreciation if that were to occur.
-When the property is eventually sold, then Quantm RE will be paid back its original investment plus or minus our agreed share of the appreciation/depreciation in the value of the property.
+Instead, QuantmRE is now a partner, in effect, with the homeowner, participating in either the upside appreciation of the property, or the downside depreciation according to the terms of the agreement.
+When the property is eventually sold, QuantmRE will be paid back its original investment plus our agreed share of the appreciation/depreciation in the value of the property.

-Shared equity could be the right solution for someone who wants to get cash out of their property without taking on additional debt and monthly payments.
-The homeowner can stay in their home as long as they want, and normally pays to Quantm RE at the time of sale of the property, repaying the original amount paid they received for the portion of their property purchased, plus that agreed share of the gain or loss in the value of the home during the time of the shared equity release arrangement.
-It is important to remember, though, that by sharing in the equity in your home, you will likely receive less in the sale of your home than if you did not enter into a shared equity transaction.
+A Home Price Movement agreement could be the right solution for someone who wants to get cash out of their property without taking on additional debt and incurring monthly interest payments.
+The homeowner can stay in their home for up to thirty years (depending on the contract terms).
+At the time of sale of the property, the homeowner repays the original investment paid by QuantmRE, plus the agreed share of the gain or loss in the value of the home during the time of the Home Price Movement agreement.
+It is important to remember, though, that by sharing in the equity in your home, you will likely receive less in the sale of your home than if you did not enter into a home price movement agreement.

 Homeowners are listed as owner on title.
 QuantmRE will record with the county recorder’s office a Performance Deed of Trust on your property.
 This is a lien on the property that protects our interests, but is not a loan, security or swap instrument.
 Our agreement with the homeowner is simply a consumer contract that memorializes our investment in the property.

-A homeowner may remodel and improve their property as they desire, as long as the planned improvements do not detract from the value of the property, nor entail taking on additional debt that could harm Quantm RE’s interest in the property.
+A homeowner may remodel and improve their property as they desire, as long as the planned improvements do not detract from the value of the property, nor entail taking on additional debt that could harm QuantmRE’s interest in the property.
 All we ask is that the homeowner does an appraisal before and then a follow up appraisal after doing the improvements, in order to measure the increase in value to the property, if any, due to the improvements.
-This equity value increase will not be part of the equity that Quantm RE later shares in upon sale of the home.
+This equity value increase will not be part of the equity that QuantmRE later shares in upon sale of the home.

 This is fine.
-The repayment amount will be based on the value of the home at time of the proposed repayment, within certain provisions in our agreement to ensure that Quantm RE does not unnecessarily take a loss on equity in the event that market conditions are not favorable at that time.
+The repayment amount will be based on the value of the home at time of the proposed repayment, within certain provisions in our agreement to ensure that QuantmRE does not unnecessarily take a loss on equity in the event that market conditions are not favorable at that time.

 QuantmRE will have an appraisal by an independent qualified appraiser, to determine the value of the subject property.